psfalak/Predicting-Recipe-Ratings/README.md

 ### Feature Engineered #1: Date Attributes

 In our original dataset, we had a 'recipe_submitted_date' column which contained the date of the recipe.
 We decided to create three different columns from this one column: 'submitted_year', 'submitted_month', and 'submitted_dow'.
 We believed that the info in these columns would be more valuable since it could be generalized easier than the date.
+We also thought there could exist some pattern in the ratings for a given month/year.
+For example, in holiday season months, ratings might be higher because people's mood in during these months are elevated.
 Here's an example of how the code looked like to do this:

 ```py
 model_df['submitted_year'] = model_df['recipe_submitted_date'].dt.year